8 Reasons to Visit South Devon

 Award winning Cofton Holidays is nestled in glorious rolling hills and has everything from luxury cottages with hot tubs to touring and camping.
 There is a coarse fishing lake, swimming pool, spa and gym.

 Families looking for a seaside holiday will find a range of accommodation to suit all budgets at the Welcome Family Holiday Park in Dawlish Warren.
-Surrounded by family friendly, golden sandy beaches, this independently run holiday park has onsite entertainment and plenty of coast and countryside on the doorstep.
+Surrounded by family friendly, golden sandy beaches, this independently run holiday park has onsite entertainment with plenty of coast and countryside on the doorstep.

 7. The Great Outdoors